saper/isoc-wp/readme.markdown

 1. From the left-hand column, find the Appearance section and click Widgets
 2. Find the Secondary Widget Area
-3. Copy information as on the home page widget for social icon, but do not include the ‘<div class=”content”> at the beginning, nor “</div>” at the end.
+3. Copy information as on the home page widget for social icon, but do not include the `<div class="content">` at the beginning, nor `</div>` at the end.
 4. Save

 Adding Items Right Sidebar on Internal pages